Fruit Ninja: Gameplay

+Modes

+Zen Mode

+A mode known as "Zen" allows players to seek high scores without the hindrance of bombs appearing on the screen, but players only have a minute and thirty seconds.

+Arcade Mode

-A mode known as Zen allows players to seek high scores without the hindrance of bombs appearing on the screen, but players only have a minute and thirty seconds.
-Arcade Mode is similar to Zen Mode, except bombs only deduct 10 points from the player's score instead of losing and special bananas can appear which have unique bonuses such as doubling points scored for a limited time, throwing more fruit from the game screen's sides without risk of bombs, or freezing the time for a few seconds.
+Arcade Mode is similar to Zen Mode, except bombs only deduct 10 points from the player's score instead of losing, and three frequently appearing special bananas, consisting "Frenzy", "Score x2" and "Freeze", which have unique bonus power-ups, such as doubling points scored for a limited time ("Score x2"), throwing more fruit from the game screen's sides without risk of bombs ("Frenzy"), and/or freezing the time for a few seconds ("Freeze").

+Classic

 In Classic, special pomegranates are occasionally thrown on-screen.
 In Arcade, it is guaranteed that at the end of each game, a pomegranate will appear.
 Players can slice one multiple times; all slices credit points as a multi-hit target.
 Similarly, an ultra-rare dragonfruit sometimes appears in Classic mode which, if sliced, awards players fifty points.

 When Fruit Ninja celebrated its second anniversary, Halfbrick released an update with a new feature called Gutsu's Cart, which comprises two characters, a pig named Truffles and a merchant named Gutsu.
 In the various modes of the game, the player can earn starfruit to purchase items in Gutsu's Cart.
 There are three purchasable items at the cart which are used in the game; Berry Blast causes sliced strawberries to explode and gives the player five extra points.
 Another item is Peachy Times: slicing a peach in Zen or Arcade mode gives the player two extra seconds.
 The third item is Bomb Deflects which saves the player accidentally slicing up to 3 bombs.
 Starfruit can be obtained after each game, proportional to the score, or by slicing the semi-rare starfruit.